 Clinical and radiographic examinations are performed by dentists and maxillofacial surgeons to evaluate the general health and to conduct the dental examination of a patient who will undergo implant treatment.
 The patient's expectations from the treatment and, if necessary, the suitability of the existing bone for the implant are evaluated with 3-D radiographic images.
 It is risky to administer this treatment to people who have a significant systemic disease that is not under control, and who have recently received radiation therapy or chemotherapy.
 Therefore, it is extremely important that the surgeon knows the health history of each patient who will have an implant.
 Dental implant can be administered at any age.
-However, children should be expected to turn eighteen.
-It is possible to do it earlier in some particular cases.
-This should be evaluated by a dentist.
+However,earlier implant placement before the age of 18.
+It is should be evaluated by a dentist.

 After the implant operation, the patient is given appropriate medications and informed about what needs to be done after the operation.
 Patients who have dental implants are asked to come for a check-up every 6 months.

-Bone resorption, which occurs due to tooth loss, leads to a decrease in the level and volume of the mandible.
+Bone resorption, which occurs due to tooth loss, leads to a decrease in the level and volume of the alveolar bone.
 The placement of dental implants prevents and stabilizes bone loss.
-Implants have a function close to natural teeth in the functioning of chewing, smiling, and talking.
+Implants have a function close to natural teeth in the functioning of chewing, smiling, and speaking.
 This functionality provides patients with social, psychological, and physical comfort.

 A tampon is placed on the tooth extraction area to control bleeding.
 It is required to bite the tampon for 20-30 min.
-In addition, patient should pay attention not to consume highly hot foods and drinks, alcohol, acidic drinks and not to use tobacco products for 24 hours.
+In addition, patient should pay attention not to consume hot foods and drinks, alcohol, acidic drinks and not to use tobacco products for 24 hours.
 The night after the extraction of the tooth, patient should lay on a high pillow, and take the medications prescribed by the doctor appropriately.
-After surgical removal, edema may form on the cheek.
-In order to minimize edema, it is necessary to apply cold ice for the first 24 hours after the procedure.
-After surgery, which is performed quickly and adequately, there is not much pain, and the pain can be easily controlled with mild painkillers.
+After surgical removal, eudema may form on the cheek.
+In order to minimize eudema, it is necessary to apply cold for the first 24 hours after the procedure.
+After surgeries that are, performed quickly and adequately, there is not much pain, and the pain can be easily controlled with mild painkillers.

-It is the surgical removal of the inflammatory tissue located at the root end of the teeth that do not respond to root canal treatment.
-With this method, many anterior teeth can remain in the mouth for many years without extraction.
+It is the surgical removal of the inflammatory tissue located at apex area of the teeth that do not respond to root canal treatment.
+With this method, many anterior teeth can be preserved in the mouth for many years without extraction.
 Apicoectomy is performed after administering local anesthesia to the area and making a small incision in the gums.
 By cleaning the infected tissues, the area is sutured closed.

 • In cases of cysts and infections, which form at the root of the tooth, are not cured with canal treatment, • In cases where canal treatment has not been successful, • In cases where the broken part can be removed and the tooth can be saved in fractures that occur at the root of the tooth because of trauma, • In cases where a biopsy is required from a lesion in the root of the tooth, • For temporary teeth that have not formed a permanent tooth under it, but have formed a lesion at the root, • In cases where canal treatment cannot be fully performed due to the problems related to the formation and development of the tooth root,